 So do you REALLY know what you are getting with your Kombucha?

-If that matters to you, then maybe it'll be good idea to ask some questions, or to do some research, before you buy a next bottle.
+If it matters to you, then maybe it'll be good idea to ask some questions, or to do some research, before you buy a fancy looking bottle.

 Back to our Kombucha.